Mosquito prevention in workplaces, hotels and schools

 Common potential breeding sites in commercial, industrial or school sites

 Under the Public Health Act 2005, all new rainwater tanks sold in Queensland must have suitable measures to prevent mosquitoes breeding in the tank.
-This involves ensuring every opening of the tank has flap valves or has mosquito-proof screens of brass, copper, aluminium or stainless steel gauze, with a mesh size of no more than 1 mm aperture mesh.
+This involves ensuring every opening of the tank has flap valves or has mosquito-proof screens of brass, copper, aluminium or stainless steel gauze, with a mesh size of no more than one millimetre aperture mesh.

 Drain sumps, inlet pits and storm water pits are all potential breeding sites that can produce extremely high numbers of mosquitoes when water pools in the bottom of the pit.